barty-s/art-quiz-app/README.md

 #### About Section

-1. When the user clicks the 'About' link in the nav-bar, they will be directed to the About page.
+1. When the user clicks the 'About' link in the nav-bar, they will be directed to the About section just below the Game section.
+The user's score will not be affected by navigating to the About section, complying with defensive design practices.
-2. They will see the same nav-bar and footer as on the home page.
+2. The user will see a brief explanation of the inspiration behind the quiz which contains a link to 'The Story of Art Without Men' book website which opens in a new tab and they will see the Rules of the Game, outlining how to play the game.
-3. The user will see a brief explanation of the inspiration behind the quiz which contains a link to 'The Story of Art Without Men' book website which opens in a new tab.
+3. The user will then see a button 'Let's Play'.
+When clicked, the user will be navigated back to the top of the page to resume the game.
-4. The user will then see a button 'Let's Play'.
-When clicked, the user will be navigated back to the Play page, the main page of the site, where they can begin the quiz.
+4. Below the About Section, the user will then see the footer which has three icons for social media websites, and the author's line with links to their LinkedIn profile and the GitHub repository for the quiz.
+All links open in a new tab.

 <img src="readme/about-responsive.png"> <img src="readme/about-responsive-2.png"> <img src="readme/about-mini.png">